Last Updated on October 10, 2023 by Editorial Team

 6. Mental exhaustion

-The combined result of all the pointe mentioned above is mental exhaustion.
+The combined result of all the points mentioned above is mental exhaustion.
 The process of reading and writing becomes too much to handle and the students tend to feel exhausted trying to do it, much sooner than the other people of the same age group.

 Most importantly, when mishandled, it can be the cause of depression too!

-Many researchers have put forth their research outcomes in order to guide people who are dyslexics or dealing with such people so that they know where and how to look for solutions and also how to arrive upon the solutions.
+Many researchers have put forth their research outcomes in order to guide people who are dyslexics or dealing with such people so that they know where and how to look for solutions and also how to arrive at the solutions.
 Since it is quite clear from the picture and pointers above that reading and writing for a dyslexic is not going to be a cakewalk, the teachers and parents have to work a way around to ensure that the person is able to get his share of education basis the intelligence he naturally has.